gSchool/js-basic-training/markdown/variables.md

 console.log(typeof(String(Math.max(0, 3, 1))) === typeof('number'));
 ```

-Here's a refactor that makes some variable assignements to make the code easier to read and reason about:
+Here's a refactor that makes some variable assignments to make the code easier to read and reason about:

 ```javascript
 let largestNumber = Math.max(0, 3, 1);